Acupuncture is a constantly evolving art. Electro-acupuncture was only developed within the last 100 years.

 After the points and the frequency for electro-acupuncture have been selected I will turn the simulator on.
 We gradually increase the amplitude of the each lead until the patient gently feels a light tapping.
 The body generally adjusts and you feel the tapping only for a few minutes.

-Success is in the details: How to select frequency
+Success is in the details: How to Select Frequency and Time of Treatment

-Frequencies can be changed in order to focus on different types of pain.
-This can be useful for a short stimulation for acute muscle spasm.
-Or it can help someone who has been experiencing chronic pain with persistent pain or partial relief some lower frequencies, I will use a higher frequencies of electro-acupuncture to stop the pain.
+Frequencies and time of treatment can be changed in order to focus on different types of pain.
+For example, an acute muscle spasm reacts better to a short treatment, about 10-15 minutes, rather than longer treatment.
+Or if someone has chronic persistent pain or short sessions with higher frequencies of electro-acupuncture can help stop the pain.

-For example, recently I was working with a patient with chronic pelvic pain syndrome.
+Here’s an example of a patient with chronic pelvic pain syndrome from the acupuncture clinic.
 After 2 months of treatment with acupuncture and electro-acupuncture, we were able to reduce the pain to less than half of the initial pain levels.
 But there was a persistent low level of pain remaining.

 I changed from low frequency to high level frequency electro-acupuncture at 200hz on lower back and pelvic regions using acupuncture points such as Bladder 23, Bladder 35, and Gall Bladder 30 for 10 minute treatment.
 After 3 weeks of this additional treatment, the pain was reduced to almost nothing.

 Electroacupuncture is a powerful therapy to reduce pain and inflammation.
 It must be personalized to each person and their situation when coming in to have the maximum effect.

 - Zhang R, Lao L, Ren K, Berman BM.
 Mechanisms of acupuncture-electroacupuncture on persistent pain.
 Anesthesiology.
 2014;120(2):482-503.